anewstead/anewstead.react/README.md

 ```

 huskyrc - https://typicode.github.io/husky/#/?id=command-not-found
-because we use nvm you need to you need a $HOME/.huskyrc file
+because we use nvm you need a $HOME/.huskyrc file
 this lets husky knows where to find the current node install

 vscode is preferred IDE